 The overall policy is that the power should only be used if the original decision is judged to be grossly wrong, so that damage is likely to be done to the wider public interest.
 Clearly from this it will be seen that something more is needed than just simply that it was morally wrong to grant the permission, or allow the development to proceed.
 There needs to be a clash with policy to the degree that it would be wrong to allow the proposed development to continue, or the development to continue to be used for its present purpose.

 Discontinuance of Use

 If you think that revocation is difficult then discontinuance could potentially be even more difficult.
 Section 102 of the Act provides for the Order requiring the discontinuance of a use, or alteration or removal of buildings or works.
 For our purposes a mast is a works.
 The criteria is: If, having regard to the development plan and to other material considerations, it appears to a local planning authority that it is expedient in the interests of proper planning of their area (including the interests of amenity).

 The grounds for discontinuance may very well be different from those of revocation, especially if the development has been in place for some years.
 In those cases you have the adverse effects of the development to point to.
-An example might be an industrial unit that has a very bad reputation for pollution (albeit that other ways of dealing with pollution offences exist, see our briefing paper on statutory nuisance).
+An example might be an industrial unit that has a very bad reputation for pollution (albeit that other ways of dealing with pollution offences exist).
 However you would be pointing to the adverse effect upon the amenity of the area, whether the development is in keeping with the locality and so forth.

 Base Station Revocations